The Best UK Grocery Shops

 2: Morrisons Grocery

-About: Morrisons is well known for giving exceptional value for money when doing your big food shop.
+About: About: Morrisons is well known for giving exceptional value for money on your big food shop.
 They put a big emphasis on freshness of their produce.
 Hence the shop tag line ‘Fresh Choice for You’.
-Therefore, a big selection of fresh food is prepared in the shop more than any other big food stores.
-You can also pre-order freshly made food for parties and occasions.
+A big selection of fresh food is prepared in the shop more than any other big food stores.
 Plus the Morrisons food box delivery service.
-Keeping up with the demand for online shopping delivery Morrisons introduced the Delivery Pass unlimited deliveries for a fixed fee.
 The Morrisons grocery delivery service is expanding to cover more areas across the country.
-If you want to see if delivery coverage is in your local area just check your post code on the website.
-It takes no time at all to register for delivery.
+Check to see if your postcode is in the delivery area on the website.

 History Summary: It all started on a Yorkshire market stall in 1899.
 William Morrison sold eggs and butter.
 Thirty years later in 1931 Ken Morrison was born he eventually took over the market stalls, this is when the big developments started to take shape.
 Namely the first shop opening in Bradford.
 It was innovative at the time 1958, being a self-service store with the goods price labelled.
 The tentative steps of a superstore were taking shape.
 It’s not been a whirlwind success story but a steady climb to the top of the food retail world.
 At the time of writing they are the fourth biggest grocery supermarket in the UK.
 Boasting over 500 stores and an ever-growing grocery delivery service.
 Frequently voted best supermarket and customer polls bring them out on top for customer service and quality food.
 Best Buys: Morrisons best farmhouse cheeses.
 Pre-order fresh party food for delivery.
 Subscribe to recipe box with all the ingredients.
 Save on food deliveries with “Delivery Pass”.